sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     E:\Deployment\applyimage.bat E:\Images\CustomImage.FFU
     ```

+3. Follow the script's prompts to apply the image.

-3. Type `exit` to close WinPE and restart the PC.
+4. Type `exit` to close WinPE and restart the PC.

 ### Validate the configuration